-Producing your own event lets you have things your way.
+Producing your own company events lets you have things your way.

 You get to pick the event format and create a custom invite list.
 You get to determine what content is shown and how it’s presented.
 You get to choose what vendors to hire and how to utilize them.

-Ultimately, an owned event gives you and your organization full control to see things out the way you’d like them.
+Ultimately, a company event gives you and your organization full control to see things out the way you’d like them.

-If your leadership feels it’s not worthwhile to host owed events as well as sponsored ones, propose this:
+If your leadership feels it’s not worthwhile to host company events as well as sponsored ones, propose this: